ChenFindling/tragic-algebra-analyzer/README.md

 to the Non-US Checker.
 The paper found the score does its work among cheap, unloved names, which is what the Net-Nets and Inflection pages surface, and the page is built to sit behind them.

+## 🪙 Dividends

+The filed dividend record first, with the discipline the record needs.
+Dividends per share are read for every year the toolkit's window covers, from one reporting element for the whole series, never stitched together from different elements, because a seam between declared and paid amounts can invent a raise out of pure timing.
+The streak label says how long the company has paid and raised within the readable window, which is the window this page reads and not the company's full history.
+Growth is the plain rate between the first and last verified years, with both years named and no smoothing.
+A raise only counts between fiscal years whose end dates sit 330 to 400 days apart, so a fiscal year-end change refuses instead of pretending the years line up, and a series that crosses a stock split is refused for streak and growth purposes, because a split halves the filed figure exactly the way a cut does, and this page will not guess which happened.
+Where the per-share line and the dollars-paid line disagree about the implied share count, the gap is noted with its size, never resolved silently.

+The reason this page exists is the coverage pair.
+For the latest engine year it shows the dividend as a fraction of reported earnings, and beside it the same dividend against owners' earnings after the true cost of stock compensation, using the toolkit's pooled delta-E. The second number is the first divided by delta-E, and the page prints that arithmetic: a dividend taking 40 cents of each reported dollar takes 50 cents of each dollar that reaches you at a delta-E of 80 percent.
+Negative or zero earnings refuse the ratio out loud rather than print a meaningless percentage.
+A company that has never tagged a dividend gets a clean answer saying so, which is different from a payer whose data went stale, and the page names which one it found.
+There is no dividend discount model here by decision: a Gordon model needs an assumed growth rate, and the Expectations page already answers the price implied question rigorously.

 ## 📈 Return Calculator